 2019 World AIDS Day provides an important forum to highlight the role of communities at a time when reduced funding and decreased space for civil society are jeopardizing service continuity and advocacy efforts.
 There is an immediate need for greater community engagement to tackle obstacles that hinder the provision of services by societies, including limitations on registration and the absence of modalities for social contracting.
 For AIDS to stay on the political agenda, for human rights to be upheld and for decision-makers and implementers to be held accountable, the powerful advocacy role played by communities is needed more than ever.

 Charles Olusegun Doherty is the Programme Manager at Ekiti State AIDS Control Agency.
-Born in the late 60s, primarily trained as a dentist at the prestigious Obafemi Awolowo University, Nigeria, he has MPA and MPH with over 20 years of both clinical and social work experience in and outside Nigeria, he is armed with management and professional skills and has successfully managed donor funded projects such as World Bank HIV/AIDS Programme Development Projects (HPDP) I and II, participated in situation analysis of orphaned and vulnerable children in Ekiti State founded by Management Sciences for Health amongst others.
+Born in the late 60s, primarily trained as a dentist at the prestigious Obafemi Awolowo University, Nigeria.
+He has MPA and MPH with over 20 years of both clinical and social work experience in and outside Nigeria, he is armed with management and professional skills and has successfully managed donor funded projects such as World Bank HIV/AIDS Programme Development Projects (HPDP) I and II, participated in situation analysis of orphaned and vulnerable children in Ekiti State founded by Management Sciences for Health amongst others.
 He has attended many International AIDS Conferences and International Conference on AIDS and STIs in Africa where he gave both posters and oral abstract presentations and has published some papers.
-He is an author (AFRICANISMO) He looks forward to an HIV free generation in Nigeria and the world.
+He is the author of AFRICANISMO He looks forward to an HIV free generation in Nigeria and the world.